-Describe the Review Committee's rationale for this revision: Although use increased in a significant way during the last two years of the COVID-19 pandemic, the Review Committee believes the use of telemedicine will continue to be used well into the future.
-It will continue to allow patients who are not able to physically come into a hospital or clinic access to essential health care.
+Describe the Review Committee's rationale for this revision:

+Although use increased in a significant way during the last two years of the COVID-19 pandemic, the Review Committee believes the use of telemedicine will continue to be used well into the future.
 Programs need to ensure that fellows learn and develop communication competencies to care for such patients and to coordinate care with other health care practitioners.

 - How will the proposed requirement or revision improve resident/fellow education, patient safety, and/or patient care quality?
 This will allow fellows to develop skills and competence communicating and providing care to patients who are not in the same physical space as they are. - 3.
 How will the proposed requirement or revision impact continuity of patient care?

-This should improve continuity of patient care because patients who have difficulty coming to clinics will have easier access to their physician. - 4.
+This should improve continuity of patient care because fellows will have an alternative access to their patients. - 4.
 Will the proposed requirement or revision necessitate additional institutional resources (e.g., facilities, organization of other services, addition of faculty members, financial support; volume and variety of patients), if so, how?
 This should not necessitate additional institutional resources.
 Most programs and institutions implemented increased use of telemedicine during the COVID-19 pandemic.
 Modest financial costs may be required as telemedicine expands and technology innovations occur. - How will the proposed revision impact other accredited programs?
 N/A